blacklanternsecurity/bbot/docs/contribution.md

             await self.emit_event(ip, "IP_ADDRESS", source=event)
 ```

-After saving the module, you can run it simply by specifying it with `-m`:
+After saving the module, you can run it with `-m`:

 ```bash
 # run a scan enabling the module in bbot/modules/mymodule.py